beckenrode/Nest-Extend/README.md

 # Nest Extend
-Nest Extend is a Wordpress Plugin for use with the Nest Cloud API.
+Nest Extend is a WordPress Plugin for use with the Nest Cloud API.
 It provides a wrapper around the Nest Cloud REST API.

 https://developer.nest.com/documentation/api-reference/overview